Gary Snyder

 Gary Snyder (born May 8, 1930) is an American poet, essayist, lecturer, and environmental activist.
 His early poetry has been associated with the Beat Generation and the San Francisco Renaissance and he has been described as the "poet laureate of Deep Ecology".

 Snyder is a winner of a Pulitzer Prize for Poetry and the American Book Award.
 His work, in his various roles, reflects an immersion in both Buddhist spirituality and nature.
 He has translated literature into English from ancient Chinese and modern Japanese.
-For many years, Snyder was an academic at the University of California, Davis and for a time served as a member of the California Arts Council.
+For many years, Snyder was an academic at the University of California, Davis, and for a time served as a member of the California Arts Council.

 Life and career

 Early life

-Gary Sherman Snyder was born in San Francisco, California, to Harold and Lois Hennessy Snyder.
+Snyder was born in San Francisco, California, to Harold and Lois Hennessy Snyder.
 Snyder is of German, Scottish, Irish and English ancestry.
 His family, impoverished by the Great Depression, moved to King County, Washington, when he was two years old.
 There, they tended dairy-cows, kept laying-hens, had a small orchard, and made cedar-wood shingles.
-At the age of seven, Snyder was laid up for four months by an accident.
+At the age of seven, Snyder was bedridden for four months by an accident.
 "So my folks brought me piles of books from the Seattle Public Library," he recalled in an interview, "and it was then I really learned to read and from that time on was voracious — I figure that accident changed my life.
 At the end of four months, I had read more than most kids do by the time they're eighteen.
 And I didn't stop."
 Also during his ten childhood years in Washington, Snyder became aware of the presence of the Coast Salish people and developed an interest in the Native American peoples in general and their traditional relationship with nature.

 In 1942, following his parents' divorce, Snyder moved to Portland, Oregon, with his mother and his younger sister, Anthea.
 Their mother, Lois Snyder Hennessy (born Wilkey), worked during this period as a reporter for The Oregonian.
 One of his boyhood jobs was as a newspaper copy-boy at the Oregonian.
 During his teen years, he attended Lincoln High School, worked as a camp counselor, and went mountain-climbing with the Mazamas youth-group.
 Climbing remained an interest of his, especially during his twenties and thirties.
 In 1947, he started attending Reed College on a scholarship.
 Here, he met, and, for a time, roomed with the writer Carl Proujan, and became acquainted with the young poets Philip Whalen and Lew Welch.
-During his time at Reed, Snyder published his first poems, in a student journal.
+During his time at Reed, Snyder published his first poems in a student journal.
 In 1948 he spent the summer working as a seaman.
 To get this job, he joined the now-defunct Marine Cooks and Stewards union, and would later work as a seaman in the mid-1950s to gain experience of other cultures in port cities.
 Snyder married Alison Gass in 1950; they separated after seven months, and divorced in 1952.